 If you’re after a raw bar, you’ll be refreshed by this…

-I mentioned my mate Jemma’s Naked Treaties in the original Guide.
+My pick is Naked Treaties.
+Jemma makes her own almond milk.
+Jem’s Naked Treatie treats are sold all over Byron – the coconut chocolates are almost fructose free and are 100% organic and sustainable and….you’ve just got to try one!
 She’s now opened a great place on one of the main drags (down from Targa).
 It’s astonishingly fresh and healthy.
 Her smoothies are meals.
 Try the “I am abundant”…a chocolaty, green, coconutty dream.
 Say Hi to Jemma from me if you’re in there.
 She radiates raw good health.

 Sam: Jemma’ s Naked Treaties Raw Bar of course for their new green juices as well as their awesome coconut and cacao smoothies with a pinch of E3Live which I have daily.